 First found in Rutland where they held a family seat from very early times.

 This web page shows only a small excerpt of our Dagan research.
-Another 298 words(21 lines of text) covering the year 1275 is included under the topic Early Dagan History in all our PDF Extended History products.
+Another 141 words(10 lines of text) covering the years 1275, 1691, 1654 and 1656 are included under the topic Early Dagan History in all our PDF Extended History products.

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Dagan or a variant listed above: Mr. Daken who settled in Boston Massachusetts in 1766; Gilbert Dakins settled in Virginia in 1638; Thomas Dakin settled in Concord.
 Some members of the name settled in Newfoundland between 1850 and 1871..

 The Dagan Family Crest was acquired from the Houseofnames.com archives.
 The Dagan Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 24 June 2013 at 14:37.

 houseofnames.com is an internet property owned by Swyrich Corporation.